Negroamaro Grape Variety: The Secret Ingredient in the Best Red Wines of Puglia

 Negroamaro’s ability to tolerate Puglia’s torrid summers and prolonged periods of drought is awe-inspiring.
 Unlike Sicily, Puglia does not offer its winegrowers the moderating effects of altitude; its vineyards cover a flat peninsula with no significant variations in elevation.

-So how do vines survive here?
-Well, the proximity of both the Adriatic and Ionian seas enables high-quality viticulture to take place in this part of Italy.
-In addition, the cooling afternoon breezes make the difference between life and death for Puglia’s vines – even robust varieties like Negroamaro.
+So, how do vines survive here?
+Well, the proximity of the Adriatic and Ionian seas enables high-quality viticulture in this part of Italy.
+In addition, the cooling afternoon breezes make the difference between life and death for Puglia’s vines—even robust varieties like Negroamaro.

-But despite its laudable qualities, relatively few producers make a standalone varietal wine from the grape.
-It is a vital component in many of Puglia’s blended styles, finding an entry in a broad range of DOC (Denominazione di Origine Controllata) appellations and IGT designations.
+Despite its laudable qualities, relatively few producers make a standalone varietal wine from the grape.
+However, it is a vital component in many of Puglia’s blended styles, finding entry in a broad range of DOC (Denominazione di Origine Controllata) appellations and IGT designations.
 There are now six Indicazione Geografica Tipicas in Puglia and over 30 DOCs.
 One of the most respected of these is Salice Salentino DOC.

 City of Taranto on the Gulf of Taranto